sgjava/detonator/README.md

 DeTOnator is an easy to use code generator that explodes database schema into DTOs, PKOs, DAOs, etc. Being template driven you can easily modify the templates to generate code for a particular framework or even another language besides Java.
-Since no IDE plugins or GUI are required it's ideal for headless environments like CI/CD, build servers, etc. About ten years ago a colleague and myself came up with something similar, but it was built for Spring and JdbcTamplate.
+Since no IDE plugins or GUIs are required it's ideal for headless environments like CI/CD, build servers, etc. About ten years ago a colleague and myself came up with something similar, but it was built for Spring and JdbcTamplate.
 At the time there was FireStorm DAO, but it was commercial and now it's a dead project from what I can tell.